ejoebstl/rds-postgres-backup-s3-secure/README.md

 This image was made to fullfil use cases where data is sensitive and security is of concern:
 * No hardcoded access keys are used.
 Even if the container logs or the container configuration are leaked, the database can not be acessed.
 * The backup is encrypted using a public key, while the private key does not need to be exposed, ever.
-Not even and administrative AWS user could decrypt the backup if the private key is kept secure.
+Not even an administrative AWS user could decrypt the backup if the private key is kept secure.

 This approach is a bit more complicated than just using access keys and relying on the encryption of S3.
 If that would be sufficient, consider using [another image](https://github.com/schickling/dockerfiles/tree/master/postgres-backup-s3).